codsen/codsen/packages/all-named-html-entities/README.md

 # all-named-html-entities

-> Array of all named HTML entities
+> List of all named HTML entities

 [![Minimum Node version required][node-img]][node-url] [![Repository is on GitLab][gitlab-img]][gitlab-url]